Home » Living with Student Loans » Taxes » Student Loan Forgiveness and Refunds: What Gets Taxed

 An interesting component in this analysis is that state laws are rapidly changing.
 Some states are passing emergency legislation to remove a tax liability on loan forgiveness, while others are passing legislation to tax forgiveness.
 The best way to find out up-to-date tax rules in your state is to simply Google “PSLF Tax [your state].”

 Through 2025, there isn’t a federal tax on student loan forgiveness.
 However, as things stand now, the tax bomb is set to return in 2026.
-This will require some planning for borrowers on IDR plans, but those who get the $10,000 or $20,000 one-time forgiveness won’t have to worry.
+This will require some planning for borrowers on IDR plans, but those who get forgiveness before 2026 won’t have to worry.

 At the state level, it’s possible that a state that doesn’t tax PSLF might still tax the one-time forgiveness.
 As things stand right now, that is the rule in Indiana, and it appears unlikely to change.

-If you live in North Carolina, Indiana, Mississippi, Arkansas, Minnesota, Wisconsin, or California, you may have to pay a tax on one-time forgiveness.
-California appears poised to eliminate this tax soon, and Minnesota and Wisconsin may also change things.
+If you live in North Carolina, Indiana, Mississippi, Arkansas, or Wisconsin, you may have to pay a tax on one-time forgiveness.
+However, your state may change its rules moving forward.

 What about payments made for others or by others?